 Available new from £42,120

 Competition in this segment is fierce, often with little to separate rivals.
-For pure driving involvement, the BMW 5 Series Touring pips the A6 Avant, but on image and quality, the Audi is a strong contender.
-What sets the A6 apart is its high levels of refinement when driving and the suite of advanced technology available, much of which has trickled down from more expensive models.
+When it comes to image and quality, the Audi is a strong contender.
+What sets the A6 Avant apart is its high levels of refinement when driving and the suite of advanced technology available, much of which has trickled down from more expensive models.
 If you’re looking to buy a car from the current crop of executive estates that’s future-proofed, the A6 Avant has to be on your shortlist.